Preston-Landers/Prompt-Like-A-Pro/README.md

 what you do.
 This helps prune the model's search space and avoid common but undesirable solutions.

-"Write a Python script to parse this log file.
-Do not use the re module; use string splitting methods instead."
-"Suggest three project ideas.
+- "Write a Python script to parse this log file.
+Don't use the `re` module; use string splitting methods instead."
+- "Suggest three project ideas.
 Avoid anything related to social media or to-do list apps."
-"Refactor this code to be more readable.
-Don't change the logic of the calculate_total function."
+- "Refactor this code to be more readable.
+Don't change the logic of the `calculate_total` function."

 ### Don't forget to have fun